aladeeb/docker-learn/docker.md

 - `docker image rm imagename`: removes the image locally.
 - `docker history imagename`: gets the history/details of the image layers.
 - `docker tag sourceimage:!tag targetimage:!tag`: create a tag target_image that refers to source_image.
+- `docker push imagename`: push the image to the dockerhub.
+- `docker login`: sets the dockerhub credentials to be able to pull/push from and to private repos.